 Guy Debelle: The Global Code of Conduct for the Foreign Exchange Market

-Speech by Mr Guy Debelle, Assistant Governor (Financial Markets) of the Reserve Bank of Australia, at the TradeTech FX, London, 14 September 2016.
+Remarks by Mr Guy Debelle, Assistant Governor (Financial Markets) of the Reserve Bank of Australia, to FINSIA's Regulators Panel, Melbourne, 11 November 2016.

-Thank you for having me here today to talk about the Global Code of Conduct for the Foreign Exchange Market.
-As I hope most of you know, Phase 1 of the Code was launched in New York in late May.1 The Code is pretty easy to find.
-It is available on the JSC website or via the Bank for International Settlements (BIS) website.
+Today I am going to talk about the Global Code of Conduct for the Foreign Exchange Market, which has been consuming a large part of my sleeping hours for the past 18 months.
+As I hope most of you know, Phase 1 of the Code was launched earlier this year in New York.1 The complete Code will be released in London at the end of May 2017.
+It is pretty easy to find.
+It is available on the Australian Foreign Exchange Committee (AFXC) website or via the Bank for International Settlements (BIS) website.

-Today I will reiterate the motivation for the work we are doing on the Global Code, then update you on where we are at with the process and outline the way forward.
+Today I will reiterate the motivation for the work we are doing on the Code, why you all should be interested in it, and then update you on where we are at with the process and outline the way forward.

 Why is the work going on?
-As I have stated on previous occasions, the foreign exchange (FX) industry is suffering from a lack of trust in its functioning.
+As I have stated before, the foreign exchange (FX) industry has been suffering from a lack of trust in its functioning.
 This lack of trust is evident both between participants in the market, and at least as importantly, between the public and the market.
 The market needs to move toward a more favourable and desirable location, and allow participants to have much greater confidence that the market is functioning appropriately.

 A well-functioning foreign exchange market is very much in the interest of all market participants.
 This clearly includes central banks, both in their own role as market participants but also as the exchange rate is an important channel of monetary policy transmission.
 In a globalised world, the foreign exchange market is one of the most vital parts of the financial plumbing.

-The work to develop the Global Code commenced in May last year, when the BIS Governors commissioned a working group of the Markets Committee of the BIS to facilitate the establishment of a single global code of conduct for the wholesale FX market and to come up with mechanisms to promote greater adherence to the code.2
+The work to develop the Code commenced in May last year, when the BIS Governors commissioned a working group of the Markets Committee of the BIS (which I Chair) to facilitate the establishment of a single global code of conduct for the wholesale FX market and to come up with mechanisms to promote greater adherence to the code.2

-At the outset we decided to split the topics we intend to cover in the Code into two parts.
-This first phase covers areas such as ethics, information sharing, aspects of execution and confirmation and settlement.
-The second phase is covering further aspects of execution including e-trading and platforms, prime brokerage, as well as governance, and risk management and compliance.
-We have made substantial progress in drafting the second phase.
-It will be circulated for comment through the various FXCs in early October.
-So, the JSC will be providing feedback on behalf of the London market.
+As I mentioned earlier, the first phase of the Code was released earlier this year.
+It covers areas such as ethics, information sharing, aspects of execution and confirmation and settlement.
+We are well advanced with the second phase which is covering further aspects of execution including e-trading and platforms, prime brokerage, as well as governance, and risk management and compliance.

 The aim is for the full Code to be published in May 2017 and we are on track to achieve that.